mooch443/trex/docs/parameters_trex.rst

 	**default value:** 0

-	The actual width of what is seen on a video image in centimeters.
-So for example if the image is cropped exactly to the tank, it would be the width of the tank.
-Used to convert from pixels to centimeters.
+	Used to calculate the ``cm_per_pixel`` conversion factor, relevant for e.g. converting the speed of individuals from px/s to cm/s (to compare to ``track_max_speed`` which is given in cm/s).
+By default set to 30 if no other values are available (e.g. via command-line).
+This variable should reflect actual width (in cm) of what is seen in the video image.
+For example, if the video shows a tank that is 50cm in X-direction and 30cm in Y-direction, and the image is cropped exactly to the size of the tank, then this variable should be set to 50.

+	.. seealso:: :func:`cm_per_pixel`, :func:`track_max_speed`,

 .. function:: meta_source_path(path)